SlothfulZhu/Wrongdoing-Monitor/README.md

 * xgboost

-## Descriptions of  The Selected Properties
+## Descriptions of  The Selected Datasets

-The detail of the selected properties are shown in Properties_Detail.pdf.
+The detail of the selected datasets are shown in MORE DETAILS OF THE DATASETS.pdf.

 ## Using The Code